joshbegley/nyt-latest/previous.md

 `To win, they’ll have to convince Democrats at a July 25 convention that they’re the best candidate to take on Senator Susan Collins, a Republican.`\
 https://www.nytimes.com/2026/07/15/us/politics/maine-democrats-senate-candidates.html

-**Ukraine’s Minister of Defense, a Proponent of Drone War, Steps Down**\
+**Ukraine’s Minister of Defense, a Proponent of Drone Warfare, Steps Down**\
-`Mykhailo Fedorov announced he was leaving the ministry on Wednesday after conflicts with generals and military contractors over the role of innovative robot and drone weapons in war.`\
+`Mykhailo Fedorov announced he was leaving the ministry on Wednesday after conflicts with generals and military contractors over the role of innovative weaponry.`\
 https://www.nytimes.com/2026/07/15/world/europe/ukraine-minister-of-defense-mykhailo-fedorov-zelensky-war-russia.html

 **England Lost in the World Cup.
 They Were Always Going to Lose.**\